rachelss/rachelss.github.io/Students.md

 ---

 ### Prospective Postdocs
 I have funding available for a postdoctoral researcher.
 If you are interested in working with me, please contact me by email.
 Postdocs must have a Ph.D. in hand before the start date.
 I welcome contact well prior to completion of a Ph.D. to plan for the following year and/or postdoc fellowship applications.
+FYI - inquiries that look like a form letter or demonstrate poor communication skills in written English will be ignored.

 ### Prospective Graduate Students